UDT-ITF/website/source/presentation/index.md

 }
 ```

+> This needs rewriting to move from image/IIIF to text/ITF, but I'm not sure quite what it should say.
 ##### service

 A service that the client might interact with directly and gain additional information or functionality for using the resource that has the `service` property, such as from an Image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it.
 Please see the [Service Registry][registry-services] document for the details of currently known service types.